profitviews/grid-bot/README.md

 4. Create [BitMEX API Keys](https://www.bitmex.com/app/apiKeys) - choose `Order` Key Permissions.
 6. Add your BitMEX API Keys in the ProfitView Connect Exchange popup

 You can now copy the code from this repo into your Trading Signals editors.
+Code is in `src`.
+The code from the Webinar is in `src/webinar1`.

 *Make sure you understand what the code is doing before you run it*